28 Jun Help….. I have Shin Splints!

 Initially, the shin will be sore to touch.
 Typically after activity.

-As the MTSS progressed, the pain begins to become present at the start of activity, or first thing in the morning after jumping out of bed.
+As the MTSS progresses, the pain begins to become present at the start of activity, or first thing in the morning after jumping out of bed.

 Eventually, without rest and treatment, the area will be sore before, during and after activity.
 It can very easily become debilitating, forcing you to stop during your activity, or stopping you from being active altogether.